Purple Sweet Potato Sourdough Sandwich Loaf

 Why do you add salt after all the other ingredients?

 I have acquired the belief, true or not, that you shouldn’t add salt to bread until well after the process has started for fear of direct salt effect on the yeast and bacteria (that whole osmosis and cell wall thing).
-This is probably overkill, but it is something I always do (i.e. delay adding salt).
+This is probably overkill, but it is something I almost always do.

-If we are not going to eat the loaf within a few days, I slice the bread and put the slices in a freezer bag in the freezer to extend the life of the loaf.
+If we are not going to eat your sourdough within a few days of baking, slice the bread and put the slices in a freezer bag in the freezer to extend the life of the loaf.

 a plate with a turkey sandwich made with a pink colored bread.